Aldious: Formation, debut and Rami's withdrawal (2008–2013)

-Record label and member changes (2013–present)
+Member changes (2013–2020)

 Their fourth single and first double A-side, "Dominator / I Don't Like Me", was released on October 9, 2013, and is the group's highest charting, having reached number 12.
 Their next single, "Other World", peaked at number 22 and their fourth album, Dazed and Delight, released on June 18, 2014, was their lowest charting CD, only reaching the 20 position.
 In September 2014, Aruto announced she was leaving Aldious and music entirely due to her upcoming marriage.
 She stayed with the group until the end of November 2014.
 Aldious announced their new drummer Marina, step-daughter of American drummer Terry Bozzio, on April 19, 2015.
 They also left their parent record label Spinning at their own request.

 Aldious released the triple A-side single "Die for You / Dearly / Believe Myself" on July 8, 2015.
 The band released their fifth album Radiant A on December 2.
-It was their first release on the VAA (Village Again Association) label, under their own sublabel that shares the Radiant A name, and their first featuring new drummer Marina, with a limited "Marina Edition" of the album available exclusively through HMV Group and Loppi.
+It was their first release on the VAA (Village Again Association) label, under their own sublabel that shares the Radiant A name, and their first featuring new drummer Marina, with a limited "Marina Edition" of the album available exclusively through HMV and Loppi.
 A second triple single, "Female Warrior / Nostalgic / Fragile", was released on October 26, 2016.
 Throughout the year, the band played at several major festivals and concerts such as Summer Sonic, Loud Park, Visual Japan Summit, and hide Birthday Party.
 Radiant A became Aldious's first album released overseas when it was published in Europe by JPU Records on March 17, 2017, with two additional live tracks.